Cusped spaces and quasi-isometries of relatively hyperbolic groups: Cusp extensions

 Suppose $\hat\phi$ is a $K$--roughly equivariant $(\lambda,\epsilon)$--quasi-isometry (as in Definition~\ref{def:roughequivariance}), and let $c_1$ be a geodesic ray in $Y_1$.
 Since $\hat\phi \of c_1$ is a quasigeodesic, it lies within a finite Hausdorff distance of a geodesic ray $c_2$ emanating from the same initial point.
 In particular, there exists a quasi-isometry $f \colon [0,\infty)\to [0,\infty)$ and a global constant $H$ such that

-We may assume without loss of generality that $f$ is a bilipschitz homeomorphism, since each quasi-isometry of $[0,\infty)$ is within a finite sup-distance of a bilipschitz homeomorphism and this distance depends only on the given quasi-isometry constants (see, for example, \cite{Sankaran06}).
+We may assume without loss of generality that $f$ is a bilipschitz homeomorphism, since each quasi-isometry of $[0,\infty)$ is close to a bilipschitz homeomorphism and the closeness depends only on the given quasi-isometry constants (see, for example, \cite{Sankaran06}).

 By our choice of $f$ and $\hat\phi$, it follows that

 Since $Y_1$ satisfies Definition~\ref{def:Dilation}(\ref{item:WordImpliesHoro}) with dilation function equal to the identity, it follows that $Y_2$ satisfies the same property with dilation function $f$.